Forum on China–Africa Cooperation: Membership and structure

 FOCAC is the primary multi-lateral coordination mechanism between African countries and China.
 Along with the China-Arab States Cooperation Forum (CASCF), FOCAC was one of the first regional organizations established by China outside its territorial periphery.
 Since 2018, China and the African states explicitly view FOCAC as a part of China's Belt and Road Initiative.

 As of 2022, the members of FOCAC are 53 African countries (all except Eswatini), China, and the African Union Commission.
 A number of North African states are dual members of both CASCF and FOCAC: Algeria, Djibouti, Egypt, Libya, Mauritania, Morocco, Somalia, Sudan, and Tunisia.
 Although the African Union has increasingly played a coordinating role since joining CASCF in 2012, each African state represents itself in FOCAC and activities are implemented bilaterally between China and individual African countries.

+Each meeting results in a three-year action plan and Chinese pledges of loans, grants, and export credits.

 Rationale and principles

 Although established following the urgings of African diplomats in the late 1990s, China has taken the lead in FOCAC throughout the existence of the organization.
 In addition to African requests, China had its own reasons for establishing FOCAC, including: creating an organization to ensure future political and economic influence in Africa in light of other great and rising powers setting up similar organizations, counteracting European Union influence in light of the first EU-Africa Summit, counterbalancing emerging India-Africa and Turkey-Africa cooperation organizations, and advocating for developing country causes.

 FOCAC emphasizes political cooperation between Africa and China.
 The core political norms that China advocates within FOCAC are its Five Principles of Peaceful Coexistence: mutual respect for territory and sovereignty, mutual nonaggression, mutual noninterference in internal affairs, equality and mutual benefit, and peaceful co-existence.
 These principles are a conservative interpretation of the Westphalian norms of state sovereignty.